hazaarlabs/hazaar-mvc/docs/src/docs/start/manual-setup.md

 ## File Structure

-The file structure of a Hazaar MVC application is fairly straighforward.
+The file structure of a Hazaar application is fairly straighforward.
 There are only a few directories that you need to be aware of and looks something like this:

 ```
 .